intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 * Ways of protecting information when held by network elements or servers, beyond communications security.
-For instance, host applications commonly share sensitive information about the user's actions with other nodes, starting from basic data such as domain names learned by DNS infrastructure or source and destination addresses and protocol header information learned by all routers on the path, to detailed end user identity and other information
+For instance, host applications commonly share sensitive information about the user's actions with other parties, starting from basic data such as domain names learned by DNS infrastructure or source and destination addresses and protocol header information learned by all routers on the path, to detailed end user identity and other information